CarVac/MeleeConchRuleset/ruleset.md

 The Analog Trigger Output value must default to 0.

-The Analog Trigger Output value when influenced by Digital Inputs must not be from 43 to 48 inclusive.
+The Analog Trigger Output value when influenced by Digital Inputs must not be from 43 to 48 inclusive. (prohibit better-than-Z lightshield)

-If a Digital Input used to influence an Analog Trigger Output is part of a Combined Analog Digital Input, the Analog Input part of the CADI must not influence any Outputs.
+If a Digital Input used to influence an Analog Trigger Output is part of a Combined Analog Digital Input, the Analog Input part of the CADI must not influence any Outputs. (once you use the digital part for a shield, the analog part can't be used for anything else, including the same shield)